pybites/challenges/01/README.md

 Enjoy!

-### About challenges
+### About PyBites Code Challenges

-Read [here](https://github.com/pybites/challenges) how PyBites challenges works.
+Read [here](https://github.com/pybites/challenges) how it works.

-Please be patient as we are still learning how to best to present the challenges and collaborate on Github.
+Please be patient as we are still learning how to best to present the code challenges and collaborate on Github.

 We think working towards tests is a good approach.
 And providing stubs might be a good place to start.
 But if you have any other ideas or feedback please [let us know](https://github.com/pybites/challenges/issues).